PrinceLance/Olala/README.md

 5. Why swagger, your app looks simple?
 A. It won't when more functions is added, plus, swagger is helpful in testing too.

+6. You didn't answer my question!!!
+A. shoot me an email, lancecheung000 at gmail dot com